mkashirin/mkashirin/README.md

 ## Learning

-Currently I am more into systems programming and trying to work out a way towards bare metal programming with Zig.
+Currently I am more into systems programming and trying to work out a way towards Rust and Zig applications.
 But I also do ML and AI research and experiments on regular basis.

 ## Contacts